Ana2k/Lovr-ui-mock-backup/ReadME.md

-# THE MONADO DASHBOARD.
-XROS Project
+# MONADO IMMERSIVE DASHBOARD - An XROS Project
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## How should we run the dashboard on personal system?